Share this

 4 alternatives to wet blood collection

-Here are some new specimen collection methods that may make wet blood collection obsolete.
+Here we list four new blood collection methods that may soon make the traditional blood draw and wet blood collection obsolete.

 Pre-cut dried blood spot (PCDBS) is a variation of DBS, where the entire spot is analyzed, to reduce or eliminate the impact that hematocrit has on spot formation and subsequent sample quality.
 The method retains almost all advantages of other microsampling techniques while overcoming the biggest challenge of traditional DBS, hematocrit impact.

-However, just as all whole-spot approaches, it requires a precise and accurate volume of blood, making it less suitable for self-sampling scenarios by non-trained individuals.
+However, as with traditional DBS, it requires a precise and accurate volume of blood, making it less suitable for self-sampling scenarios by non-trained individuals.

 Share this